jafarimahdi/Problem_Solving/TypeScript/readme.md

 – a loop that executes a specified number of times.

 ###  while
-– a pretest loop that executes as long as a condition is true.
+- a pretest loop that executes as long as a condition is true.

 ###  do…while
-– learn how to create a posttest loop that executes until a condition is false.
+- create a posttest loop that executes until a condition is false.

 ###  break
-– show you how to use the break statement to terminate a loop or a switch.
+- show you how to use the break statement to terminate a loop or a switch.

 ###  continue
-– learn how to skip to the end of a loop and continue the next iteration
+- skip to the end of a loop and continue the next iteration

-##  Functions
+#  Functions

 ###  Functions
 - declare a function that uses type annotation in TypeScript.

 ###  Function types
-- guide you on how to use function types to define types for functions.
+- how to use function types to define types for functions.

 ###  Optional Parameters
-- show you how to define functions with optional parameters.
+- how to define functions with optional parameters.

 ###  Default Parameters
-- introduce you to default parameters.
+- default parameters.

 ###  Rest Parameters
 - use the rest parameters to handle an infinite number of arguments of a function.

 ###  Function overloadings
-- learn how to establish between parameter types and results of a function via function overloadings.
+- how to establish between parameter types and results of a function via function overloadings.

-## Classes
+# Classes

 -   Classes – learn how to construct a class in TypeScript.
 -   Access Modifiers – introduce you to private, protected, and public access modifiers.